Let’s see if I can read your mind. You’ve just landed here, so you have probably:

-The capacity planning tool spreadsheet above is organised into three groups: pure players, enterprise work management software, and all-in-one tools.
+The capacity planning tool spreadsheet above is organized into three groups: pure players, enterprise work management software, and all-in-one tools.
 They all help with capacity planning, but how they approach the task is different.

 - Pure players are purpose-built for and laser-focused on capacity planning and resource capacity management.
 This ‘best-of-breed’ software is intentionally designed to help see capacity at a glance in a simple and intuitive way, avoiding the inevitable complexities of more comprehensive project or work management systems.